tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

             shape = self.dh_qc_dzc_shape
         return inds, mels, shape

-An important feature of the above implementation is that it checks if the gradient has already been calculated, this is convenient because the gradient is a constant and so does not need to be recalculated every time the ingredient is called.
-As a consequence, however, we need to initialize the gradient to None in the model class.
+An important feature of the above implementation is that it checks if the gradient has already been calculated.
+This is convenient because the gradient is a constant and so does not need to be recalculated every time the ingredient is called.
+As a consequence, however, we need to initialize the gradient to `None` in the model class.

 .. code-block:: python